albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

     Tooltip with information about airspaces.

+.. _highlights-map:

 Highlights
 ~~~~~~~~~~

 Airports, navaids or other features that are selected in the flight plan
 table or in a search result table are highlighted on the map with a
-green/black or a yellow/black ring respectively.
+green/black or a yellow/black ring respectively (colors at default settings).

 Waypoints that are selected in the procedure preview are highlighted
-with a blue/black ring.
+with a blue/black ring using default colors.

 These highlight circles provide all functionality of visible map
 objects, even if the objects are not shown at the current zoom distance